How I Clean My Home Without Harsh Chemicals

 Safety Precautions

-It helps to label your containers with the ingredients and recipes so you don't have to look them up every time you have to refill them.
-Many of my recipes contain free printable labels, so you'll never have to look them up again!
+Label your containers with the ingredients and recipes so you don't have to look them up every time you have to refill them.
 This also makes it safer when children are around, so you know what's inside.

 Room-by-Room Cleaning Guide